TezTech/tezd-install/README.md

 We have also included a proxy server in nodejs.
 This setup is perfect to run remote nodes.
 Currently, baking can be done but it is not handled by the tezd script.

+If you need a VPS, you can get one from [Linode](https://www.linode.com/?r=21a74a74d5abf8e5056f656262ea59a832d29f93) - this script works really well with an Ubuntu 16.04 image.
+This link sends us a little kickback too.

 **Easy one-liner**
 ```
 sh -c "$(curl -sL https://raw.githubusercontent.com/TezTech/tezd-install/master/tezd-full.sh)"